TryEngineering Summer Institute

 Carl, Graduate of TESI 2018

-Our summer engineering program provides lasting benefits.
+Our engineering summer program for high school students provides lasting benefits.
 Embedded in the process of designing and building projects is a unique methodology that has our students advance academically and lasts a lifetime.
 Our academic experience provides valuable preparation for college, and for life.
 We appreciate hearing from our former students, and hearing about what they are up to, and the difference TESI has made in their lives.

 Here is more information about Carl!